alexispurslane/CodeNomad/README.md

-# OpenCode Client
+# CodeNomad

 A cross-platform desktop application for interacting with OpenCode servers, built with Electron and SolidJS.

 ## Overview

-OpenCode Client provides a multi-instance, multi-session interface for working with AI-powered coding assistants.
+CodeNomad provides a multi-instance, multi-session interface for working with AI-powered coding assistants.
 It manages OpenCode server processes, handles real-time message streaming, and provides an intuitive UI for coding with AI.

 **🎯 MVP Focus:** This project prioritizes functionality over performance.
 Performance optimization is intentionally deferred to post-MVP phases.
 See [docs/MVP-PRINCIPLES.md](docs/MVP-PRINCIPLES.md) for details.